zlosa/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Constraint Propagation applies constraints in a repeated manner in order to reduce the search space.
-Here we enforce the naked twins srategy which first identifies pairs of boxes belonging to the same set of peers - with the same 2 possible numbers - and further eliminating from all boxes that also have these two boxes as peers.
+Here we enforce the naked twins srategy which first identifies pairs of boxes belonging to the same set of peers - with the same 2 possible numbers - further eliminating from all boxes that also have these two boxes as peers.

 We use the function naked_twins in conjunction with the eliminate and only-choice functions.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Include the diagonals as an added unit, which will act as a constraint for all the boxes in the diagonals.
+This will remove possible digits from the unit's peers; these peers will include the diagonal, if the box is in a diagonal.
+It will not accept any solutions that do not satisfy this diagonal constraint.

 ### Install